vangware/prompts/README.md

 ![Coverage][coverage-badge] ![License][license-badge]
 ![NPM Version][npm-version-badge] ![Open Issues][open-issues-badge]

 ❓ CLI interactive prompts.
-Currently just wrapping the `question` method of Node's `readline` module.
-This obviously makes this package "Node only", even if it uses ESM.
+Can be used to wrap anything that matches the interface of Node's question.

 ## Usage